Muz32/sql-challenge/README.md

 ## Project Overview

 This assignment challenge involves creating a SQL database to manage employee records.
-The database creation process was divided into two main steps:
+The database creation process was completed in two main steps:

 ## Step 1: Data Modelling